 - The project is helped by having access to these specific resources

 - The artist is committed to contributing to the lab

 The fellowship will take place throughout the summer.
 The Fellow will have full access to the DSL during that period, including office space, technology, and consulting support from librarians and library staff.
 Access to the technologies will be made available by appointment, via checkout, and/or remotely, to accommodate the uncertainty related to COVID-related restrictions.

-During the summer, the Fellow will conduct a workshop or workshop series open to the community, offered either in person or virtually.
-The Fellowship will culminate in a public showing in the Digital Scholarship Lab of the artistic work at the end of the summer, if permitted under COVID-related restrictions.
+During the summer, the Fellow will conduct a 60-minute workshop on their use of a technology available in the DSL.
+The Workshop will be open to the community and offered either in person or virtually.
+The Fellowship will culminate in a public showing in the Digital Scholarship Lab of the artistic work by the end of September, if permitted under COVID-related restrictions.
 This public showing will include an open house and artist’s talk.
 The Fellow may also have the opportunity to deposit a copy of the artwork in the MSU Libraries’ collection.

-Applications are due by February 1, 2021.
-Applications will be reviewed by the DSL Faculty Advisory Board and Fellowship Committee.
-Notifications will go out by the end of February.
+Applications are due by Friday, March 4, 2022.
+Applications will be reviewed by the Fellowship Committee.
+Notifications will go out by March 18, 2022.